-Children's residential services have seen significant development with its two small group homes and the completion of building work on two four bed properties, one of which has emergency accommodation.
+- Children's residential services have seen significant development with its two small group homes and the completion of building work on two four bed properties, one of which has emergency accommodation. - Our Early Years and Family Support web page has been developed as part of the Flintshire County Council website, and is to be launched April 23. - The Draft Early Years Strategy has been consulted on and is also due for launch April 2023. - A new team, Discharge Assessment and Recovery Team (DART), has been set up by Flintshire Social Services to support citizens in hospital and beyond.
+DART is the social care link between hospital and the community, and we aim to make the move as smooth as possible for people. - In September 2022, Empowering Parents Empowering Communities (EPEC) successfully delivered its third cohort of Parent Group Leader training.

-- Our Early Years and Family Support web page has been developed as part of the Flintshire County Council website, and is to be launched April 23. - The Draft Early Years Strategy has been consulted on and is also due for launch April 2023. - A new team, DART, has been set up by Flintshire Social Services to support citizens in hospital and beyond.
-DART is the social care link between hospital and the community, and we aim to make the move as smooth as possible for people. - In September 2022, Empowering Parents Empowering Communities (EPEC) successfully delivered its third cohort of Parent Group Leader training. - We have increased the number of approved general foster carers and connected persons. - The number of Micro-carers has increased with an additional 9 people setting up Micro-Enterprises in Flintshire this year, bringing the total number of Micro-Carers set-up since the pilot launch to 31. - A Project Board has been established and identified key actions to implement the Dementia Strategy for Flintshire. - Planning work has progressed on an upcoming development of a new residential care home in Flint, offering residential care of the highest quality with state of the art facilities across 4 floors. - Flintshire has continued to lead the North East Wales Community Equipment Service.
-The provision of community equipment is essential for promoting the independence of people with disabilities of all ages. - Properties at Larchway, Sandycroft and Glan y Morfa, Connah's Quay have been refurbished to support people with physical disabilities.
-Flintshire now has three units available to support people in urgent need of accommodation. - We have continued to explore different ways of using direct payments with a focus on strength and resilience, to help families use their direct payments in creative and resourceful ways. - The Project SEARCH programme for adults with learning disabilities and autism over 25 was launched with 7 interns undertaking work placements. - The Young Carers ID card has been launched successfully, working in partnership with young carers. - Next Steps mental health service ran their advanced volunteering programme, with all learners completing the course and awarded with a Level 1 Certificate in Personal & Social Education. - The Mental Health Services group, Life Warriors, has become peer-run. - The North Wales Integrated Autism Service (NWIAS) were successful in bidding for additional monies of £148,000 from the WLGA and have used this to purchase 120 assessments to reduce the waiting list across North Wales. - The Autism team have planned, delivered, and attended events to raise awareness and provide support to Autistic Individuals and their families.
+- We have increased the number of approved general foster carers and connected persons. - C The number of Micro-carers has increased with an additional eleven people in setting up Micro Enterprises in Flintshire this year, bringing the total number of Micro-Carers set-up since the pilot launch to thirty four. - A Project Board has been established and identified key actions to implement the Dementia Strategy for Flintshire. - Planning work has progressed on an upcoming residential care home in Flint, offering residential care of the highest quality with state of the art facilities across 4 floors. - Flintshire has continued to lead the North East Wales Community Equipment Service.
+The provision of community equipment is essential for promoting the independence of people with disabilities of all ages.

+- Properties at Larchway, Sandycroft, and Glan y Morfa, Connah's Quay have been refurbished to support people with physical disabilities.
+Flintshire now has three units available to support people in urgent need of accommodation. - We have continued to explore different ways of using direct payments with a focus on strength and resilience, to help families use their direct payments in creative and resourceful ways. - The Project SEARCH programme for adults with learning disabilities and autism was launched with seven interns undertaking work placements. - C The Young Carers ID card has been launched successfully, working in partnership with young carers. - Next Steps Mental Health Service ran their advanced volunteering programme with all learners completing the course and awarded with a Level 1 Certificate in Personal and Social Education. - C The North Wales Integrated Autism Service (NWIAS) were successful in bidding for additional monies of £148,000 from the Welsh Local Government Association (WLGA) and have used this to reduce waiting lists across North Wales. - The Autism Team have planned, delivered, and attended events to raise awareness and provide support to Autistic Individuals and their families.

-This year has seen the appointment of a new Senior Head of Adult Services, Janet Bellis following the retirement of Susie Lunt.
-Flintshire has received a legacy of great work from Susie who spent most of her working life at Flintshire and developed many first rate services through her determination to improve the lives of the people we support.
+This year has seen the appointment of a new Senior Head of Adult Services Janet Bellis following the retirement of Susie Lunt.

+Flintshire has received a legacy of great work from Susie who spent most of her working life at Flintshire and developed many first-rate services through her determination to improve the lives of the people we support.